 What should I do if I get disconnected from the VPN while browsing in Edge?

 Some extensions offer a built-in kill switch.
 If you lose the VPN connection, the kill switch will block Edge traffic until the VPN reconnects.
 If you don’t have a kill switch, manually reconnect the VPN extension or system VPN, and recheck your IP.
-Edge secure network vpn missing
+Hotspot shield elite vpn proxy 2026

 Conclusion not included as a separate section